EdJoPaTo/website-stalker-example/io/moia/en-cities.md

 Ridepooling with MOIA in Hamburg and Hanover
 ==========

-We get you relaxed from A to B. Download the app.
-Book your ride.
-And arrive safely at your destination.
+Arrive at your destination stress-free.
+Download the MOIA app and book your ride.

 [](https://itunes.apple.com/de/app/moia/id1373271535?mt=8/)